AnonPaperA/NeiKG/README.md

 ## Introduction
-NeiKG: Knowledge Graph-driven Neighbor Selection and Aggregation for Long-tail Recommendation
+This code is for the paper "NeiKG: Knowledge Graph-driven Neighbor Selection and Aggregation for Long-tail Recommendation" submitted to AAAI2025.

 ## Environment Requirement
 ```
-The code has been tested running under Python 3.7.10.
-The required packages are as follows:
+This code requires deployment on Python 3.7.10, and requires packages as follows:

 torch == 1.8.0
 numpy == 1.23.5